satyamagrawalread/chat-app-frontend/README.md

 ## Chat Application
-An application which allows the authenticated user to chat with the server.
+An application which allows the authenticated user to create session/ go to a session if already exists and chat with the server.

 # Steps to start:
 - Setup Backend: